Eastern Municipal Water District of Southern California: Water supply sources

 EMWD receives its water supplies from a mix of local and imported sources.
 Imported water is purchased through the Metropolitan Water District of Southern California, which includes the State Water Project and Colorado River Aqueduct as primary sources.
 As of June 30, 2018, imported water accounted for approximately 51 percent of EMWD's overall water supply portfolio.

 EMWD also relies heavily on local groundwater from the San Jacinto Groundwater Basin.
 Ten percent of EMWD's overall demands are met through groundwater production and another five percent are met through groundwater desalination efforts.
 EMWD currently operates two groundwater desalination facilities in Menifee, which treats brackish (salty) groundwater through reverse osmosis.

 Recycled water makes up about 34 percent of EMWD's overall water supply portfolio.
 This water is used for irrigation of crops, schools, parks, golf courses, streetscapes and industrial uses.
 EMWD uses 100 percent of its recycled water for beneficial reuse and is one of the nation's leaders in recycled water.

+The district approved a plan in December 2023 to buy paper water rights from the proposed Doheny Desalination Plant which involves swapping rights on paper with the South Coast Water District in Laguna Beach.
+The desalinated water the district paid for would still get mixed into South Coast’s system, while imported water that would have gone to the South Coast would instead go to the district’s customers.